Topics

 Sometimes consciousness sees the actions of the soul in an organized fashion and the motions of soul so fuse right into the mind that get ting the meaning out of it is hardly difficult.
 Those dreams are called the "True dreams."
 When this state progresses it reaches the level of inspiration (ilhaam) and revelations (kashaf).

 Nature has enforced its law on all creatures including humans: that they could not break away from the sense of dream (nocturnal consciousness).
 In order to keep the physical side of human life it is imperative to enter the senses of dream.
 That is why every individual, however reluctantly, is bound to get sleep.
 In addition, when he comes out of sleep into the physical world, he finds himself with renewed energy for the fulfillment of his physical action (or life).
-Nocturnal senses are such it unique gift of Nature that every one has it.
+Nocturnal senses are such a unique gift of Nature that everyone has it.
 We can benefit from it even further if we so desire.

 Spiritual science begins with this basic lesson: we are not just a body of flesh and bones.
 Along with the body there is an agency attached to it known as spirit (ruh), which is really its essence.
 The human spirit is able to move without the body and if we can rise to a certain level, we can go on a spiritual journey without our body.